-“If you haven’t collected the information directly from the individual - or you have but they wouldn’t reasonably expect that you’d use it to market products and services - you need to get their consent where it’s practicable to do so and you need to include the opt-out mechanism in the communication.
-You also need to include a prominent statement that makes it clear that they don’t have to receive the marketing material,” Baker explains.
+It’s also important to consider how you will collect customer data.
+“If you haven’t collected the information directly from the individual - or you have but they wouldn’t reasonably expect that you’d use it to market products and services - you need to get their consent where it’s practicable to do so and you need to include the opt-out mechanism in the communication,” says Alison Baker, Partner of leading independent Australian law firm Hall & Wilcox.
+“You also need to include a prominent statement that makes it clear that they don’t have to receive the marketing material,” she adds.

 The Australian Privacy Princples (APP) guidelines is a must-read resource for any business that collects data.
 This is a great starting place if you are unsure about what data is deemed necessary to collect – and what you can legally do with it.

 Expert advice & practical tips to help turn customers into loyal advocates.Download free reportAre you meeting expectations online?